Persistence K-theory: General properties of the -group of a TPC

 In the same vein, the persistence homotopy category $\C^{\ta}=H_{0}(\fcht)$ of tame filtered chain complexes (see page~\pageref{p:types-ch}) is a monoidal TPC too. \end{ex}

 Suppose that $\C$ is monoidal.
 For $X, Y \in \Ob(\mathcal{C})$ with classes $[X], [Y]\in K(\C)$ define

 \begin{lemma} If $\C$ admits a tensor structure, then the operation in~\eqref{dfn-ring} is well-defined and induces a commutative unital ring structure on $K(\C)$ and a non-unital one on $K(\ac \mathcal{C})$.
-The same operation makes $K(\ac \mathcal{C})$ into a $K(\C)$-module, and the map~\eqref{j-map} is $K(\C)$-linear. \end{lemma}
+The same operation makes $K(\ac \mathcal{C})$ into a $K(\C)$-module, and the map~\eqref{j-map} is $K(\C)$-linear. \end{lemma} The proof can be found in the expanded version of the paper~\cite{BCZ-pkt-arxiv}.